keltoumboukra/VRTreatedParaplegia/README.md

 	- Run the simulation in Unity by clicking on the play button (top of screen)
 	- Put the Oculus on your face
 	- Control robot's arms using the controller

+### Google Could PLatform
+	- When recording videos/photos of the what is seen through the Oculus helmet, they're pushed to the Google Cloud Platform where they're stored:

+Project name: OculusDriveBaxter
+Project ID: oculusdrivebaxter
+Project number: 368147340556

 ENJOY!